grant-humphries/dev-near-light-rail/README.md

 Once the network dataset has finished building (which takes a few minutes), plan a couple of test trips to make sure that routing is working properly, particularly that the foot permisson restrictions are being applied to freeways, etc.

-## Generate Walk Distance Isocrones and Trim Property Data
+## Generate Walk Distance isochrones and Trim Property Data

 The heavy lifting of the analysis is in these next two phases and almost all of is automated.
-This step will create walkshed polygons (aka 'isocrones') that encapsulate the areas that can reach a given MAX stop by walking X miles or less.
+This step will create walkshed polygons (aka 'isochrones') that encapsulate the areas that can reach a given MAX stop by walking X miles or less.
 It also processes the two property datasets to remove area from them that are covered by water or natural areas.
 This done so that development can be compared against areas of taxlots on which new construction/remodeling can occur.

-1. Within `arcpy/create_isocrones_trim_property.py` change the project workspace to the folder that was created when the MAX stop data was updated at the beginning of this process.
+1. Within `arcpy/create_isochrones_trim_property.py` change the project workspace to the folder that was created when the MAX stop data was updated at the beginning of this process.
 This step is very important because if it is not done **older data will be overwritten and the wrong inputs will be used**.
 2. Check to see if the Orange Line stops have been added to the MAX stop data from the database on maps5.trimet.org.
 If they have remove the block of code that was adds them to the maps5 export.
 3. Adjust walk distance thresholds if necessary.
-4. Run `create_isocrones_trim_property.py`.
+4. Run `create_isochrones_trim_property.py`.
 This takes a little under 50 minutes to execute as of 02/2014.
-5. Once the isocrones shapefile has been created add a field to it and populate that field with the polygon's area.
+5. Once the isochrones shapefile has been created add a field to it and populate that field with the polygon's area.
 Then sort the features by their area (ascending) and make sure the smallest ones have formed properly.
 In the past a couple of stops have snapped to islands trapping the 'walker' in a small area.
 6. Examine the taxlot and multi-family housing layers and ensure sure the erasures have executed properly.

 The majority of the run time of this script is spend on geoprocessing the property data (~40 minutes).
 Multi-processing may be able to speed this up significantly and I plan to look into it at some point, for more info see the comments in the second section of the code.